The Caps found a way to lose, despite a late lead and...

 Today’s random schwag memory is the Washington Capitals Gimme Five!
-Clapper, quite possibly the loudest noise-maker handed out in team history (assuming there wasn’t a cowbell night that I missed along the way).
+Clapper, quite possibly the loudest noise-maker handed out in team history (assuming there wasn’t a cowbell night that I missed along the way.
+UPDATE: THEY GAVE OUT COWBELLS).
 We believe this was given away at two playoff games – one in April 1993 and another in May 1995.

 Shaking just one of these back and forth creates a racket that would wake the neighbors.
 Just imagine 18,130 Caps fans waving these frantically in the air after Al Iafrate scored his third of the night against the Islanders.
 Capital Centre’s decibel meters likely exploded.